Apochrosi/Modding-Requests/README.md

 10 - Climate Habitability modifiers

 There are currently two ways to get better habitability for a planet in the game.
-The first is a generic pop_environment_tolerance that gives a flat habitability bonus to all planets and a pc_***_habitability modifier that gives bonus habitability for a certain planet.
+The first is a generic pop_environment_tolerance that gives a flat habitability bonus to all planets and the second is a pc_***_habitability modifier that gives bonus habitability for a certain planet.

+The problem with this system is when you want to add different habitability modifiers for different planets and you end with very many modifiers.
-The problem with this system is when you want to add different habitability modifiers for different planets you end with very many modifiers.
-This isn't really a problem in the vanilla game but when playing a modded game with 30 planet classes the list of planet habitability modifiers added to each species starts getting really long and confusing.
+The problem with this system is a scenario where you want to add muliple habitability modifiers for different planets to a trait, you would then end up with too many different modifiers on that trait.

+This isn't really a problem in the vanilla game, but when you are playing a modded game with 30 planet classes or more, the list of planet habitability modifiers added to each species starts to get long and confusing.

-My solution for this problem would be to add a "climate_***_habitability" modifier.
-Each planet class in the game can be given a special climate category that it is considered to be part of and this new modifier would modify the habitability of all the planets in its climate category.
+My solution to this problem would be to add a "climate_***_habitability" modifier.
+Each of the nine planet classes in the vanilla game are divided into three climate categories, this new modifier would then modify the habitability of all the planets in its climate category.

-Say you have a trait that has a "climate_dry_habitability = 10" modifier this trait would then give the species plus 10% habitability to all planet classes with dry habitability which in the vanilla game would correspond to Arid, Dessert and Savannah worlds.
+Lets say you have a trait that has a "climate_dry_habitability = 10" modifier, this trait would then give the species plus 10% habitability to all planet classes with dry habitability which in the vanilla game would correspond to Arid, Dessert and Savannah worlds.

 With these new modifiers I could turn these complex habitability traits here: